Hasitha-Wijesuriya/EMSL-XCT/README.md

 This repository contains the codebase for the EMSL-XCT autmation project, which contains several Python-based XRCT reconstruction algorithms.
 The project is designed to provide a flexible and efficient workflow for doing XCT image reconstructions, with a focus on ease of use and extensibility.
 The code is organized into several modules, each of which implements a different reconstruction algorithm or utility function.

-## Installation
+## Set up
-To install the EMSL-XCT package, conda is recommended but pip can also be used with modofocations.
+To set up EMSL-XCT environment, conda-forge channe is used where available, for others pip was used.
 First, clone the repository to your local machine:

 Then you can make a new conda environment and install the requirements file. {# Will make a shell script to clean out the installation process later}

+Using the Conda-Forge channel for most of the packages, and pip for the mbirjax package.

 ```bash
 conda create -n emsl-xct python=3.8